-A walnut shell, elegantly polished, served her for a cradle; her bed was formed of blue violet leaves, with a rose leaf for a counterpane.
+A walnut shell, elegantly polished, served her for a cradle; her bed was formed of blue violet leaves, with a rose leaf for a bedspread.
 Here she slept at night, but during the day she amused herself on a table, where the peasant wife had placed a plate full of water.

 Round this plate were wreaths of flowers with their stems in the water, and upon it floated a large tulip leaf, which served the little one for a boat.
 Here she sat and rowed herself from side to side, with two oars made of white horsehair.
 It was a very pretty sight.
 Thumbelina could also sing so softly and sweetly that nothing like her singing had ever before been heard.

 One night, while she lay in her pretty bed, a large, ugly, wet toad crept through a broken pane of glass in the window and leaped right upon the table where she lay sleeping under her rose-leaf quilt.

 “What a pretty little wife this would make for my son,” said the toad, and she took up the walnut shell in which Thumbelina lay asleep, and jumped through the window with it, into the garden.